Received a Section 142(1) Inquiry Notice? How To Submit A Response?

 How Can KoinX Help You File an Accurate Revised Return?

-Filing a revised return becomes more complex when your tax records involve crypto transactions.
+Filing a response to Inquiry notice becomes more complex when your tax records involve crypto transactions.
 From calculating gains to preparing Schedule VDA, every detail matters.
 KoinX helps simplify this process by providing accurate reports, real-time integrations, and expert support, so you can respond to notices confidently and stay compliant.

 Consolidated Crypto Tax Reports